terckert/cse321-project-3/README.md

 1. call

 	Calls an event from the queue.

+#### Thread

+Allows for parallel execution of tasks.

+1. start
+   Starts a new thread.
+Calls a function and passes in parameters relevant to its execution.

+#### DigitalOut

+Allows writing high or low to a Nucleo pin.

 #### Keypad
 The keypad row pin is constantly energized to capture input.
 When pressed, 1 and 2 will send an interrupt signal to queue a function to change sound modes.